Naitreey/notes-and-knowledge/cs/database/rdbms/mysql.rst

 - MIN_ROWS.
 The minimum number of rows you plan to store in the table.
 The MEMORY storage engine uses this option as a hint about memory use.

+- ROW_FORMAT. default is DEFAULT, which is defined by ``innodb_default_row_format``.

+- STATS_PERSISTENT. whether to enable persistent statistics for an InnoDB table. default is DEFAULT, which is defined by ``innodb_stats_persistent``.

+- STATS_AUTO_RECALC. whether to automatically recalculate persistent statistics for an InnoDB table. default is DEFAULT, defined by ``innodb_stats_auto_recalc``.

+- STATS_SAMPLE_PAGES.
+The number of index pages to sample when calculating table statistics.

 SHOW CREATE DATABASE
 ^^^^^^^^^^^^^^^^^^^^